mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_client_encryption_encrypt_range_opts_set_sparsity.rst

 .. versionadded:: 1.24.0

 Sets sparsity for explicit encryption.
-Sparsity is required for explicit encryption of range indexes.
 Only applies when the algorithm set by :symbol:`mongoc_client_encryption_encrypt_opts_set_algorithm()` is "Range".
 It is an error to set sparsity when algorithm is not "Range".

+Sparsity may be used to tune performance.
+If not set, a default is selected.

 Sparsity must match the value set in the encryptedFields of the destination collection.
 It is an error to set a different value.